prompt

 |---|---|---|

-placeholders | {} | Dynamic or sensitive values that enable high performance caching.
+placeholders | {} | Dynamic or sensitive values that enable caching and are excluded from AI calls.
 See placeholders for more details. |

 Yields